 PHOTO: AI

 Overtraining syndrome manifests itself through both physical and mental symptoms.
-Physically, the person may experience persistent muscle soreness, decreased performance, and increased risk of injury.
-Psychologically, symptoms include irritability, stress, and loss of motivation to exercise.
+Physically, the person feels persistent muscle soreness, reduced performance and increased risk of injury.
+Psychologically, symptoms include irritability, stress and loss of motivation to exercise.

 Warning signs of overwalking include: